About Us

 Sefton SCP has a sub group (Practice Review Group) which oversees and quality assures reviews undertaken by the partnership, and provides advice on whether the criteria for conducting a review have been met.

-Sefton SCP have provided a leaflet for families explaining what a Local Child Safeguarding Practice Review (LCSPR) is and what to expect if one is undertaken on their child/family.
-CLICK HERE to download leaflet.
+Sefton SCP have created leaflets for families explaining what a Local Child Safeguarding Practice Review (LCSPR) and Reflective Review is and what to expect if one is undertaken on their child/family.

 December 2022